gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 }
 ```

-As you can see two kinds of events supported (and thus must be tracked by your backend): `DELETE` and `UPDATE`.
+As you can see, two kinds of events supported (and thus must be tracked by your backend): `DELETE` and `UPDATE`.

-The toolkit only cares about remote IDs of the nodes that has changed:
+The toolkit only cares about remote IDs of the nodes that have changed:
- - for `UPDATE` event it will re-fetch nodes individually using `NODE_POST` query we defined above
+ - for the `UPDATE` event it will re-fetch nodes individually using `NODE_POST` query we defined above
- - for `DELETE` event it will delete corresponding Gatsby nodes (without further requests to your API).
+ - for the `DELETE` event, it will delete corresponding Gatsby nodes (without further requests to your API).

 The `remoteId` field here must contain values for **all** of the `remoteIdFields`
 defined in gatsby node config above (in this example: `__typename` and `id`).
-They will be passed to `NODE_POST` query as variables.
+They will be passed to the `NODE_POST` query as variables.

-## Pagination and sourcing
+## Automatic Pagination Explained

 [Pagination][7] is essential for an effective node sourcing.
 But different GraphQL APIs
 implement pagination differently.
 The toolkit abstracts those differences away by